Your Health and Safety is Our Priority

 - If you are having surgery, make sure that you, your doctor, and your surgeon all agree on exactly what will be done.
 Having surgery at the wrong site (for example, operating on the left knee instead of the right) is rare.
-But even once is too often.
 The good news is that wrong-site surgery is 100 percent preventable.
 Surgeons are expected to sign their initials directly on the site to be operated on before the surgery.

 - Make sure all of your doctors know about every medicine you are taking.
 This includes prescription and over-the-counter medicines and dietary supplements, such as vitamins and herbs.

 - Bring all of your medicines and supplements or a medication list.
 “Brown bagging” your medicines can help you and your doctors talk about them and find out if there are any problems.
 It can also help your doctor keep your records up to date and help you get better quality care.